 Unlike Requirement R1, Requirement R2 addresses exceptions to normal operation.

 The intent of Requirement R2 is to remove the previous requirement to log hours for PSS in service.
-In this standard’s previous version, the logged hours were totaled quarterly to meet the 98% in-service requirement.
+In this Standard’s previous version, the logged hours were totaled quarterly to meet the 98% in-service requirement.
 Instead of documenting the number of hours excluded, this Requirement simplifies the process by allowing the Generator Operator to communicate to the Transmission Operator the circumstances that render the PSS unavailable to the Transmission Operator (such as component failure, maintenance, and testing).

 Requirement R3